shaspitz/orbit-stabilization/README.md

 # Hardware-in-the-loop Estimation and Control for Satellite Orbit Stabilization
-A project involving hardware-in-the-loop simulation of a satellite orbiting earth.
+A simulation and estimation/control architecture for a satellite orbiting earth.
 The nonlinear system dynamics and noisy measurements are simulated in Python, while control algorithms are computed in C on a PSOC microcontroller.
 The simulation environment interfaces with our microcontroller via UART serial communication.